On a Latent Structure of Lepton Universality

-By following the structure of formulas (\ref{15})-(\ref{24}), it is easy to observe the negative signs of cross sections (\ref{18}) and (\ref{23}) which testify in favor of coexistence of the electric $f_{1l}(0)$ charge of lepton and its charge $r_{l}$ radius.
-On the other hand, as follows from our earlier developments, between $f_{1l}$ and $f_{2l}$ there exists a connection \cite{13,20}.
-At the same time, lepton itself possesses simultaneously each of these three types of vector currents.
+By following the structure of formulas (\ref{16})-(\ref{24}), it is easy to observe the negative signs of the cross-sections (\ref{18}) and (\ref{23}) which testify in favor of the coexistence of the electric $f_{1l}(0)$ charge of lepton and its charge $r_{l}$ radius.
+On the other hand, as follows from our earlier developments, between $f_{1l}$ and $f_{2l}$ there exists a connection \cite{16,25}.
+At the same time, the lepton itself possesses simultaneously each of these three types of vector currents.